zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 1.  **24XX**: Minimal help.
 The engine is a silent referee.
 It gives you a setting and then gets out of the way.
 It requires a generative group that can fill the silence when the rules offer none.
 2.  **Breathless**: Active help.
 The engine is a pressure cooker.
 It provides a constant, mechanical sense of urgency that forces the fiction to pivot toward desperation, even when the group's creative energy flags.
 3.  **Freeform Universal**: Grammatical help.
 The engine is a universal solvent.
-It provides the grammar for how situations transform, but demands that the group supply 100% of the creative friction to fuel those transformations.
+It provides the grammar for how situations transform, but places most of the creative weight on the table to supply the actual content of those transformations.

 None of these are better or worse.
 They are just different ways of answering the question of how much "scaffolding" you want on your Windshield.